wmayner/pyphi/docs/examples/macro.rst

 * :func:`pyphi.examples.macro_network`

-For this example, we will use the ``pprint`` module to display lists in a way which makes them easer to read.

-    >>> from pprint import pprint

 We'll use the :mod:`~pyphi.macro` module to explore alternate spatial scales of a network.
 The network under consideration is a 4-node non-deterministic network, available from the :mod:`~pyphi.examples` module.